It’s a disturbing sight. You open the door to your relatively new, upscale car – and see worn, dry or cracked leather upholstery inside.

 This conditioner will probably be around for another 50 years, because it works so well on almost all leather upholstery in vehicles and in homes.
 It’s reasonably-priced, and the go-to product for millions of Americans.

-2. Chemical Guys Leather Cleaner and Conditioner
+2. Chemical Guys Leather Conditioner

 Unlike some products which contain both cleaners and conditioners in the same spray, Chemical Guys understands that the two processes are very different and should be undertaken separately.
 The kit includes a cleaning spray that’s clear and odorless; once it’s been used on the dirt, grime and stains on your upholstery, you can rub the conditioning lotion into the leather to nourish it.